kaipartmann/Peridynamics.jl/docs/src/crackedplateundertension.md

 td = TimeDiscretization(2000)
 ```

-In order to save the results, we specify with `ExportSettings`, that every 10 timesteps, the results should be saved to a folder named `results/CrackedPlateUnderTension`.
+To save the results, we specify with `ExportSettings` that every 10 timesteps, the results should be saved to a folder named `results/CrackedPlateUnderTension`.

 ```julia
 simulation_name = "CrackedPlateUnderTension"